 Little Witch Academia Season 3 Vs Season 2: Japanese And Western TV Schedules Collide

 How do you define a TV season?
 Sometimes concepts become lost in translation, but in this case, North America treats TV seasons differently from Japan.
 English audiences are used to TV seasons referring to a continuous run of a series while the Japanese literally match up TV seasons to the four weather seasons.
 In general, the year is divided up into winter anime (January–March), spring anime (April–June), summer anime (July–September), and fall anime (October–December).
 An anime season that runs for more than these three-month, 13 episode units is referred to as having multiple “cours.”
-For example, My Hero Academia Season 2 will continue airing with a second cour in July.
+For example, My Hero Academia Season 2 continued airing with a second cour in July of 2017, but that was not considered a third season.

 The situation is further confused by how Netflix localizes content in comparison to Hulu and Crunchyroll, which attempt to simulcast anime on a weekly basis.
 Netflix Japan did, in fact, release the Little Witch Academia anime on a weekly basis while North American audiences were set up for binge-watching.
-However, only the first cour is out for English Netflix watchers while Little Witch Academia Episode 25 aired on June 26, 2017, in Japan.
+However, only the first cour came out for English Netflix watchers while Little Witch Academia Episode 25 aired on June 26, 2017, in Japan.
+English-speaking fans did not catch up until August 15, 2017.

 There are also issues with title labeling.
 Earlier in 2017, Netflix aired several episodes of OVA (Original Video Animation) labeled as The Seven Deadly Sins Season 2 even though technically it was an interlude between major story arcs that was released already in Japan.
-If the same issue occurs with the current LWA anime season, the second cour could be called Little Witch Academia Season 2 on Netflix.
-This means Japanese audiences would be calling the “true” second season Little Witch Academia Season 2 while Netflix watchers would consider the next unreleased story arc to be Little Witch Academia Season 3.
+The same issue occurred with the current LWA anime season, so the second cour was called Little Witch Academia Season 2 on Netflix.
+This means Japanese audiences will be calling the “true” second season Little Witch Academia Season 2 while Netflix watchers would consider the next unreleased story arc to be Little Witch Academia Season 3.

 Little Witch Academia Season 2 Release Date